Skip to main content

 1. To provide an introduction to health care organisation and practice

-2. To demonstrate the ways in which health and illness is shaped by science, society and individuals.
+2. To demonstrate the ways in which health and illness is managed and shaped by society institutions and individuals.

 3. To develop understanding of how health and social care organisations shape the practices of professionals working within them